 When will I receive PPD benefits once my doctor gives me a PPD rating?

 This depends.
 If you are still getting either temporary total disability or temporary partial disability benefits, you may not receive PPD benefits for a while.
-If you are not getting TTD or TPD benefits, your PPD benefits may start fairly immediately.
+If you are not getting TTD or TPD benefits, your PPD benefits should start within about a month of when the doctor gives your the rating.

 I have written another article that has more information about workers compensation PPD benefits.
-This article may help answer some of your questions.
+You can find that article here.